 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid during the year is shown in Note 30, and the Register of Members' Interests is available to be viewed on the council's website.
+The total of members' allowances paid during the year is shown in Note 30 Members Allowances, and the Register of Members' Interests is available to be viewed on the council's website.
+During the 2019/2020 financial year, one member of the council has registered an interest as a member of the Board of Lincs Inspire, with whom the council has a 25-year contract for the provision of library, leisure and cultural services.
+Further information on this contractual arrangement is detailed in Note 44 Long Term Contracts.
+The Grant Contributions to Charities line in the table below includes all in-year transactions and outstanding year-end balances with Lincs Inspire.